chanokchut/TheBounds-Dashboard-Placement-2025/README.md

 # TheBounds-Dashboard-Placement-2025

-Bounds Dashboard Project - MSc Health Data Science Placement 2025
+The Bounds Dashboard Project - MSc Health Data Science Placement 2025

 **Project overview**
 This repository contains my work for the MSc Health Data Science professional placement at The Bounds Counselling and Research Centre, University of Aberdeen (June–August 2025).